MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/device/pickfile.md

 ---
 title: PickFile | Microsoft Docs
-description: Opens a dialog box to select files for the upload.
+description: Opens a window to select files for the upload.
 keywords:
 ms.author: nabuthuk
 author: Nkrb